 Past (and all too recent) experiences

-For many (apart from the vast majority of the population who have barely noticed its existence) unease at the establishment of the Commission is based on experience of where, what would at face value would start as a worthwhile, a Report has developed into a unstoppable process.
-That Process has become one of diminishing return: while along the way those who engaged and tried to embrace change positively were left feeling used and, when no longer of any value, mostly discarded and hung out to dry.
+For many (apart from the vast majority of the population who have barely noticed its existence) unease at the establishment of the Commission is based on experience of where, what would at face value would start as worthwhile, a Report has developed into a unstoppable process.
+That ‘process’ becomes one of diminishing return: while along the way those who engaged and tried to embrace change positively are left feeling used and, when no longer of any value, mostly discarded and hung out to dry.

 The North Report was meant to be a simple review of parading in Northern Ireland.
 It turned into a regulatory framework, a ‘process’ that is centered on the Parades Commission.
 Today, Parades Commission Determinations significantly over-reach and consistently seem based on a misunderstanding of the brief on which it was established – though that pathway was established some years ago.

-Determinations around Parades deemed on 11/3 as ‘contentious’ tend to be variously vague, general and seemingly geared to delivering a public order outcome (prevent republicans bringing violence to the streets) rather than a determination on the basis of facts or evidence presented in respect of parades and beyond the gift of those engaged locally.
+Determinations around Parades deemed by the Police on an 11/3 as ‘contentious’ tend to be variously vague, general and seemingly geared to delivering a public order outcome (prevent republicans bringing violence to the streets) rather than a determination on the basis of facts or evidence presented in respect of parades; demanding conditions mostly beyond the gift of those engaged locally.

 While the Parades legislation is always presented as being relevant to “all” parades, the impact is overwhelmingly to regulate and determine the nature and conduct of a particular cultural expression.
-The demonisation, disrespect and diminishment of parades is undertaken with political purpose; while it has been the Parade Commission that has been called upon to curtail cultural expression and the freedom of assembly for others’ interests – and has delivered with an onerous presumption against lawful, peaceful cultural expression.
+The demonisation, disrespect and diminishment of parades is undertaken with political purpose; while it has been the Parades Commission that has been called upon to curtail cultural expression and the freedom of assembly for others’ interests – and has delivered for a singular political agenda by taking an onerous presumption against lawful, peaceful cultural expression.

 Within the Parades ‘process’ the Loyal Orders were entreated to engage in dialogue.
 Dialogue was central to resolution of Parades the country was told.
-However, experience shows “dialogue” was used to identify leaders, with information gathered from tables around which dialogue took place and from the offices of the Parades Commission itself (continued).
+However, experience shows “dialogue” was used to identify community leaders, with information gathered from tables around which dialogue took place and from the offices of the Parades Commission itself (continued) for the benefit of a proscribed organisation.

 Dialogue meant visits from the PSNI to the homes, to our family homes, to warn of our names being on IRA lists.
 That is a matter of public record, even though most public attention rested on the great and the good the community impact was real.
 Unsurprisingly investigations into this were never reported, and the matter quietly shelved.